-Our financial instruments include cash and cash equivalents, accounts receivable and accounts payable, accrued expenses and long-term debt.
-The estimated fair value of our financial instruments at March 31, 2020 and December 31, 2019 approximated or equaled their carrying values as reflected in our condensed consolidated balance sheets.
+Our financial instruments include cash and cash equivalents, accounts receivable, accounts payable, accrued and other current liabilities, and long-term debt.
+The estimated fair value of our financial instruments at June 30, 2020 and December 31, 2019 approximated or equaled their carrying values as reflected in our condensed consolidated balance sheets.